Healthy carbonated drinks: The science behind the switch for men

 Gastroesophageal Reflux Disease (GERD)

-While healthy sodas are better metabolically, the carbonation itself can still aggravate GERD.
+While healthy sodas are often better metabolically, the carbonation itself can still aggravate GERD.
 The carbon dioxide gas expands in the stomach, increasing pressure on the lower esophageal sphincter.
 Men prone to heartburn should monitor their intake, even if the drink is sugar-free.

 Symptoms and signals